-The competent national authorities which approved the transit for a shipment may not refuse to approve the reshipment if the initial shipment was approved for treatment or reprocessing purposes and if the reshipment concerns radioactive waste or other products equivalent to the original material after treatment or reprocessing when all relevant legislation is respected.
-In case of a shipment failure, the national authorities must allow for the reshipment, if a transboundary movement cannot be completed in conformity with the relevant legislation and the reshipment is undertaken in a safe manner on the same conditions and with the same specifications as stated in the initial application.
+The competent national authorities which approved the transit for a shipment may not refuse the reshipment if the initial shipment was approved for treatment or reprocessing purposes and if the reshipment concerns radioactive waste or other products equivalent to the original material after treatment or reprocessing when all relevant legislation is respected.
+In case of a shipment failure, the national authorities must allow the repatriation of the radioactive waste, if a transboundary movement cannot be completed in conformity with the relevant legislation and the reshipment is undertaken in a safe manner on the same conditions and with the same specifications as stated in the initial application.

-I.2 Shipments south of Latitude 60 - Article 27 Para 2
+I2.
+Shipments south of Latitude 60 - Article 27 Para 2